polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/offenses-and-slashes.md

 ### Reputation Changes

 Some minor offenses, such as spamming, are only punished by networking reputation changes.
-Validators use a reputation metric when chosing with which peers to connect.
-If a peer provides valuable data and behaves appropriately, the system adds reputation.
+Validators use a reputation metric when choosing which peers to connect with.
+The system adds reputation if a peer provides valuable data and behaves appropriately.
 If they provide faulty or spam data, the system reduces their reputation.
-If a validator loses enough reputation their peers will temporarily close their channels to them.
-This helps in fighting against DoS (Denial of Service) attacks.
-In general, performing validator tasks under reduced reputation will be harder, resulting in lower validator rewards.
+If a validator loses enough reputation, their peers will temporarily close their channels to them.
+This helps in fighting against Denial of Service (DoS) attacks.
+Performing validator tasks under reduced reputation will be harder, resulting in lower validator rewards.

 ### Penalties by Offense